espocrm/documentation/docs/administration/moving-to-another-server.md

 Set proper permissions and file ownership, see [here](server-configuration.md#required-permissions-for-unix-based-systems).

-You may also need to change the a user and group in `data/config.php` > *defaultPermissions* if your new web server has a different user/group.

 ### Step 7.
 Import your database backup

 First, you have to create a new database with a user in MySQL.
 To import your database from the backup, follow these [instructions](backup-and-restore.md#step-3-import-database-dump).